-Polyethylenimines (PEI) and Polyethylenoxazolines (PEOx) according to GMP
+Polyethylenimines (PEI) and Polyoxazolines (PxOx) according to GMP

-Depending on the chain length (n), the degree of crosslinking and the inserted functional groups (R, R1 and R2), these polymers can cover a wide range of functionalities.
+Depending on the chain length (n), the degree of crosslinking and the inserted functional groups (R, R1 and R2), these polymers can cover a wide variety of functionalities.